-Our programme will be influenced and informed by a contemporary view that embraces autism as a developmental difference and focuses on a capacity view of the individual.
-There will be a focus on novel practice related research that demonstrates the meaningful participation of, or that has been led by autistic individuals.
+Our programme was influenced and informed by a contemporary view that embraces autism as a developmental difference and focuses on a capacity view of the individual.
+We also focused on novel practice related research that demonstrates the meaningful participation of, or that has been led by autistic individuals.

-In addition to a fantastic array of speakers, we are holding a celebratory dinner on the evening of day one of our conference.
-We are delighted that the dinner will be hosted by Deputy First Minister of Scotland, John Swinney.
-It will also include a drinks reception kindly sponsored by Glasgow City Council and a welcome from the Lord Provost of Glasgow.
+In addition to a fantastic array of international speakers, we also held a celebratory dinner on the evening of day one of our conference.
+We were delighted to have our dinner hosted by the Minister for Children and Young People, Maree Todd.
+Prior to our dinner we had a drinks reception kindly sponsored by Glasgow City Council, which included a welcome from Bailie John Kane.

-We are sponsoring The Participatory Autism Research Collective (PARC) to run an Autistic Fringe alongside our conference consisting of daytime workshops, discussions and information sharing as well as an evening event.
+We also sponsored The Participatory Autism Research Collective (PARC) to run an Autistic Fringe alongside our conference consisting of daytime workshops, discussions and information sharing as well as an evening event.